Contents of Article

 In comparison to chronological age, the classification of biological age is far more complex.
 This form of age is often determined differently depending on whether the exercise professional is calculating the biological age or status of a pre-adolescent, adolescent or adult.
 Though the biological status of adults can be accurately estimated, this requires medical expertise and extensive assessments (1, 2).
 On the other hand, the biological age or maturity offset of youths can be determined using non-invasive anthropometric measures that require minimal equipment (3).

-Availability is often the primary issue with categorising athletes based upon their biological age, especially when working with youth team-based athletes who have set sport-specific (technical) training times based on their chronological age.
-However, often like their technical training schedules whereby athletes are often moved up or down age groups based on technical qualities, similar principles should perhaps also be applied for their physical training programmes – i.e. athletes should be placed into groups with others who have a similar biological maturity.
+Availability is often the primary issue with categorising athletes based on their biological age, especially when working with youth team-based athletes who have set sport-specific (technical) training times based on their chronological age.
+However, often like their technical training schedules whereby athletes are often moved up or down age groups based on technical qualities, similar principles should perhaps also be applied to their physical training programmes – i.e. athletes should be placed into groups with others who have a similar biological maturity.

 Technical Training Age